 The structure that has been set up in fact ensures a high level of transparency.

-As these deferred amounts are funded through third party financing, the process by design in financial market space requires disclosure and oversight including credit rating agencies, the OEB, external audit of the Trust itself, additional OPG disclosure in its reports, oversight from lenders through Trust indenture documents
+As these deferred amounts are funded through third party financing, the process by design in the financial market space requires disclosure and oversight including credit rating agencies, the OEB, external audit of the Trust itself, additional OPG disclosure in its reports, and oversight from lenders through Trust indenture documents

-Ratepayers and taxpayers will be able to clearly see the financial results of the Trust as it relates to the legislation.
+The public will be able to clearly see the financial results of the Trust as it relates to the legislation.

+Due to OPG’s ownership and control over the key activities of the OPG’s Fair Hydro Trust, OPG will consolidate the financial results of the Trust in accordance with US GAAP.

+OPG will report the financial results of the Trust’s operations as part of its regular quarterly and annual reporting process, beginning in March 2018.

-All of this will be reported in OPG’s financial reports on a quarterly and annual basis.
-OPG’s financial reports are filed with the Ontario Securities Commission (OSC) and subject to OSC oversight.
+The Trust’s activities will be clearly reported as a separate segment in OPG’s overall results.

+OPG’s financial reports are audited (currently by ERNST & Young) and filed with the Ontario Securities Commission (OSC) and subject to OSC oversight and a public news release is always issued when the reports are filed.